inet-framework/inet/doc/src/users-guide/ch-routing.rst

 ---

 RIP (Routing Information Protocol) is a distance-vector routing protocol that employs the hop count as a routing metric.
-RIP prevents routing loops by implementing a limit on the number of hops allowed in a path from the source to the destination.
-RIP uses the *split horizon with poison reverse* technique to work around the "count-to-infinity" problem.
+Routing loops are prevented in RIP by implementing a hop limit in the path from the source to the destination.
+RIP uses the *split horizon with poison reverse* technique to address the "count-to-infinity" problem.

 The :ned:`Rip` module implements distance vector routing as specified in RFC 2453 (RIPv2) and RFC 2080 (RIPng).
 The behavior can be selected by